 You can request a single row based on the row key.
 Code samples are available for the following variations:

 Scans are the most common way to read Cloud Bigtable data.
 You can read a range of contiguous rows or multiple ranges of rows from Cloud Bigtable, by specifying a row key prefix or specifying beginning and ending row keys.
 Code samples are available for the following variations:

 If you only need rows that contain specific values, or partial rows, you can use a filter with your read request.
 Filters allow you to be highly selective in the data that you want.

 Filters also let you make sure that reads match the garbage collection policies that your table is using.
 This is particularly useful if you frequently write new timestamped cells to existing columns.
-Because garbage collection can take up to a week to remove expired data, using a filter to read data can ensure you don't read more data than you need.
+Because garbage collection can take up to a week to remove expired data, using a timestamp range filter to read data can ensure you don't read more data than you need.